Preserve · field guide

 Acidify, jar, and process

 Add 2 tablespoons of bottled lemon juice to each empty quart jar first, then ladle in the hot sauce, leaving 1/2 inch of headspace.
-Wipe the rims, set the lids, and lower the jars into the canner.
+Wipe the rims, set the lids finger-tight, and lower the jars into the canner.
+Start the clock only once the water returns to a full, rolling boil.

 Store it right